When it first blew through America in the mid-Fifties, rock music’s main calling card was its simplicity.

 STEVE HOWE | YES

-For over 45 years, Yes has been one of progressive rock’s titans.
+For over 45 years, Yes have been one of progressive rock’s titans.
 Their records have featured extraordinary playing from numerous musicians, Steve Howe certainly being among them.
 Howe has been with the group for all but a handful of years since 1970, in doing so lending his eclectic influences and tastes to the band’s sound.
 Howe was instrumental in creating prog classics like “Roundabout,” and the influence of his playing can be heard across genres to this day.

 STEVE HACKETT | GENESIS